Modern Languages and Literatures – Spanish

 Oral presentations/group discussions based on readings from novels, plays, and poetry.
 Not designed for native-level speakers.

-SPAN 323 Editing and Translation for Bilingual Spanish Journalism (Units: 3)
+SPAN 323 Translating the News in English and Spanish (Units: 3)

 Prerequisites: SPAN 301* with a grade of C or permission of the instructor.